top of page

 • 3 min read

-Poetry is defined as a literary work in which special intensity is given to the expression of feelings and ideas by the use of distinctive style and rhythm; poems collectively or as a genre of literature.
-The word poetry gives off different feelings and meanings to many different people but one thing is universal about it, poetry is a beautiful writing form that we can all appreciate.
+Poetry is defined as a literary work in which special intensity is given to the expression of feelings and ideas by the use of distinctive style and rhythm; poems are collectively or as a genre of literature.
+The word poetry gives off different feelings and meanings to many different people, but one thing is universal about it: poetry is a beautiful writing form that we can all appreciate.
 There are many ways that poetry can be written.
-Poetry has structure, form, lines, stanzas, rhyme, prose, among many other terms which all can be used to write it.
-For this particular post I will be listing the many different types and forms of poetry.
+Poetry has structure, form, lines, stanzas, rhyme, prose, among many other terms, which can all be used to write it.
+For this particular post, I will be listing the many different types and forms of poetry.
 I will do my best to list as many as I can.
-If I miss any please feel free to comment below this post to include them.
+If I miss any, please feel free to comment below this post to include them.
 Here are the many types of poetry:

 Rhyme: a pattern of stresses in the line of a verse or stanza